 Brian Washburn: Yeah.
 Yeah.
 I want to get into this because the idea of finding your passion and then making money doing what it is that you’re passionate about, I think is kind of the Holy Grail of the work world, at least from where I stand.
 So can you share what might be some good reasons for someone to decide that they want to start their own consultancy, whether it’s a training facilitation company or e-learning development or instructional design or coaching or whatever it might be?

-Why You Should Become a Learning & Development Consultant
+Why Become a Freelance Learning & Development Consultant

 Elaine Biech: Okay.
 So I think that there is only one really, really good reason and there’s lots of other sub reasons.
 And that really good reason is: because you want to.
 If you want to do it, you should.